home-assistant/home-assistant.io/source/_integrations/tasmota.markdown

 ## Requirements

 - MQTT broker and the [MQTT integration](/integrations/mqtt/) set up in Home Assistant.
-- Tasmota devices' MQTT setting configured to communicate with the MQTT broker
+- Tasmota devices' MQTT setting configured to communicate with the MQTT broker.
 - Tasmota devices flashed with version 9.2, or later.
 - Tasmota devices configured for native discovery (`SetOption19 0`)